 All payments are handled through PayPal, so FamZoo retains no information that could potentially be compromised in an identity theft situation.

 FamZoo doesn’t hold your passwords and other personal information, so it’s a secure website.
-And if you do an IOU account, there isn’t real money at stake, so you can definitely feel secure.
+And if you create an IOU account, there isn’t real money at stake, so you can definitely feel secure.

 And security is pretty tight even for the prepaid card accounts.
 With these accounts, your information is stored with TransCard, a credit card processor certified by the MasterCard Network that uses the latest security protocols for its customers.